GavinMendelGleason/syntactic_versioning/README.md

 that they saw recently adjacent to remain spatially adjacent.
 Files definitely act like this, whereas the SmallTalk approach of putting it in a database does not.
-However we don't have to abandon this structure to also get the benefits of structure editors.
+However we don't have to abandon this structure to  get the additional benefits of structure editors.
 Lists also retain order and adjacency.

 There is also the problem of what to do when in a syntactically